 Utility carts that could be plant stands

 Metal utility carts make great plant stands because they’re durable and the multiple shelves provide plenty of space.
 You could even hang a watering can or mister off the side with a hook.
 The attached wheels mean you can move the carts around for easy watering by the sink or to find the best light.
-The shelves on this model get slightly smaller as they go up, but each is roughly 16 inches by 11.5 inches, and the product description notes a “load capacity of 22 pounds” per shelf.
+The shelves on this model get slightly smaller as they go up, but each is roughly 16 inches by 11.5 inches, and hold 44 pounds each.
 Plus two of its wheels have locking casters, so it won’t roll away when you aren’t looking.

 A similar idea but in a fun turquoise finish.
 The shelves on this cart are all the same size — 16 inches by 12 inches — and it has two locking wheels.